-Trump meets with GOP lawmakers amid surveillance rift
+Trump won’t extend spy powers without reforms, senator says

+“The president said he’s not signing without something happening,” Paul told reporters after the nearly 90-minute meeting with top lawmakers.
+“He pushed back very vigorously and said, ‘We’re not doing this.’”

+Another person familiar with the meeting confirmed the account.
+The person was unauthorized to discuss the meeting and granted anonymity.

-WASHINGTON (AP) — President Donald Trump is getting more deeply involved in the dispute among Republicans over what to do about expiring surveillance powers used by the FBI, meeting with Attorney General William Barr and GOP lawmakers Tuesday evening to discuss the path forward.
+Trump is getting more deeply involved in the dispute among Republicans over what to do about expiring surveillance powers used by the FBI as lawmakers strain amid the looming deadline to chart a path forward.

+At the White House, Attorney General William Barr made the case to the president that the Justice Department could make regulatory changes to satisfy the critics of the surveillance programs.
+Barr and Senate Majority Leader Mitch McConnell want to simply renew the surveillance authority and work on reforms that eventually could be legislation.
+McConnell made his preference for that approach known at the meeting, those involved said.

+But Barr and McConnell were outnumbered by the others who attended the meeting that included House Republican leader Kevin McCarthy and Republican Reps.
+Doug Collins, Mark Meadows and Jim Jordan.
+Paul, Meadows and Jordan have advocated an overhaul of the surveillance laws and have been pressing Trump to go along.
+Sen. Lindsey Graham, R-S.C., who was also present, has sided with Barr’s approach, pushing for continuing the surveillance and taking the months ahead to work out the reforms.

 Barr has urged Congress to quickly renew the provisions, which are used by the Justice Department to fight terrorism.
-Senate Majority Leader Mitch McConnell and House Speaker Nancy Pelosi, D-Calif., are supportive, but each side has lawmakers who are critical of the surveillance tools and want to make changes.
+McConnell and House Speaker Nancy Pelosi, D-Calif., are supportive, but each side has lawmakers who are critical of the surveillance tools and want to make changes.

 Bipartisan negotiations are ongoing, but it’s unclear if lawmakers can agree on an overhaul before the provisions expire March 15.

-One of the central questions is where Trump will fall.
-Some Republicans are privately pushing the president — long suspicious of the nation’s intelligence community — to demand immediate reforms.
-But Barr has made a public case for a quick renewal and letting the Justice Department work on changes that wouldn’t require congressional approval.

-The group meeting at the White House included Trump, Barr, McConnell, House Republican Leader Kevin McCarthy, Republican Reps.
-Mark Meadows and Jim Jordan and Republican Sens.
-Rand Paul and Lindsey Graham.
-Paul, Meadows and Jordan have advocated an overhaul of the surveillance laws and have been pressing Trump to go along.
-McConnell appears to have aligned with Barr, suggesting Tuesday that they extend the tools now and discuss reforms later.
+No resolution was reached Tuesday, those involved said.
+Paul indicated the president may be willing to consider a stopgap measure that continues the surveillance provisions for a another week or so if the talks are progressing.

 The Republicans who want an overhaul are somewhat aligned with liberal Democrats who are also unhappy with the surveillance safeguards.
 Both groups want to overhaul the surveillance powers to preserve civil liberties and ensure the U.S. doesn’t unfairly target private citizens.

+McCarthy has said he is working with Democrats in the House and is optimistic reforms can be hammered out in time to vote before the provisions expire next week.
+Paul said McCarthy told Trump as much at the meeting.

 But Republicans are also angry over the FBI’s investigation into Trump’s presidential campaign and Russia, and they want to use the looming deadline to force their own changes.

 At issue are three surveillance provisions, including one that permits the FBI to obtain court orders to collect business records on subjects in national security investigations.
 Another, known as the “roving wiretap” provision, permits surveillance on subjects even after they’ve changed phones.
 The third allows agents to monitor subjects who don’t have ties to international terrorism organizations.